sidgureja7803/Movie-App/README.md

 ## Credits

-- This project was created by [Abhishek Shrivastav].
+- This project was created by [Siddhant Gureja].
 - Movie data is provided by [The Movie Database (TMDB)](https://www.themoviedb.org/).

 ## License